 A lack of engaged business users has always been the Achilles heel of GRC.
 Research shows it is the leading cause of GRC implementation projects floundering.
 Engaged business users are more vital today than ever given the fluidity of organisational environments.
 GRC must become a team sport.

 The GRC team need to ensure that access risk remains healthy if business users are not engaged.
 This is usually done in an episodic fashion, frequently timed to coincide with an audit.

 The power of engaged business users is manifold: there are many of them, and they know and understand their processes better than anyone.
 Giving these users the means to monitor and respond to the risks inherent in their processes provides a powerful first line of defence which in turn allows the GRC team to play a more strategic, value-adding role.

-New-generation GRC tools recognize that business process flows are dynamic and fluid, and hence enable us to build dynamic rule sets with adaptive capabilities.
+New-generation GRC tools recognise that business process flows are dynamic and fluid, and hence enable us to build dynamic rule sets with adaptive capabilities.
 Machine learning technologies often play a role here.
-Another approach is ‘crowdsourcing’ rule set changes from business users themselves, through intuitive visualizations that keep GRC tools relevant and hence keep business users engaged.
+Another approach is ‘crowdsourcing’ rule set changes from business users themselves, through intuitive visualisations that keep GRC tools relevant and hence keep business users engaged.

 Traditional applications typically have a software-license to implementation-cost-ratio of between 1:3 and 1:5.
-That is, for every dollar spent on licensing in the first year, the organization can expect to pay up to $5.00 in configuration costs.
-The implementation process itself is often the organizational equivalent of open-heart surgery, given the sheer intensity of the process.
+That is, for every dollar spent on licensing in the first year, the organisation can expect to pay up to $5.00 in configuration costs.
+The implementation process itself is often the organisational equivalent of open-heart surgery, given the sheer intensity of the process.

 New-generation GRC applications are typically implemented at least 50% faster than traditional applications.
 This translates into lower total cost of ownership, less business disruption and quicker establishment of GRC capability.